 Los Angeles — SoFi Stadium

 SoFi Stadium in Inglewood has some of the best stadium infrastructure in the world including strong in-stadium Wi-Fi and 5G coverage.
 The LA Metro K Line connects to the stadium area.
 Download the LA Metro app before match day.
-Hollywood, Santa Monica, and Beverly Hills are all well covered by T-Mobile 5G.

 Dallas — AT&T Stadium